- Cultural Resources

 EPA requires asbestos inspections and agency notification prior to most building renovations and demolitions.
 Further, OSHA requires that building owners provide employees, contractors, and tenants with information concerning the presence and locations of asbestos-containing materials in buildings.
-Because building owners are required to presume that certain materials contain asbestos when making notifications, notification is applicable to all suspect asbestos-containing materials.
+Because building owners are required to presume that certain materials contain asbestos when making notifications, notification is applicable to all known and suspect asbestos-containing materials.

 Asbestos surveys are conducted as stand-alone inspections or as part of Environmental Site Assessments.
 ECA has performed hundreds of asbestos surveys at residential, commercial, and industrial facilities.
 ECA uses only AHERA Accredited Building Inspectors for asbestos surveys.
-Our inspectors are familiar with the proper sampling and analytical procedures to ensure that minimum regulatory requirements are satisfied.
+Our inspectors are familiar with the proper sampling and analytical procedures to ensure that regulatory requirements are satisfied.

 To generate our reports, ECA uses state-of-the-art computer aided design (CAD) and database management software to catalog ACM and presumed ACM locations and quantities.
 Our experience has shown that on simple and complex projects alike, these applications provide greater consistency, accuracy, and efficiency in compiling, reporting and retrieving survey results.

 To maintain OSHA and EPA asbestos compliance, many ECA clients maintain asbestos survey, inspection, and abatement information in their facility records or in databases containing building information.
 To support client records and databases, ECA routinely creates, updates, and provides electronic GIS, CAD attribute, and database files to clients for integration into facilities operations and management programs.
 ECA is familiar with many different data file formats and can tailor data file formats to the client's specific needs and requirements.